 You’re newly pregnant and excited about the months ahead!
-You want to stay healthy and do everything you can to ensure your baby arrives safely and as healthy as possible!
-One of the things you definitely need to consider is your workout routine.
-It’s so important to stay active during your pregnancy, but that opinion hasn’t always been the case.
+You want to stay healthy and do everything you can to ensure your baby arrives safely and as healthy as possible.
+One of the things you definitely need to consider how to stay active.
+Here are 6 of the BEST Workouts for the First Trimester, that will help you have a healthy pregnancy!

 Opinions and research on working out during your pregnancy has greatly changed over the years.
 Just a few short decades ago, it was perceived as dangerous to do anything but rest and relax, but that has all changed for the better!